softwaresecured/burp-hotpatch/README.md

 # FAQ

 #### Q: What language are scripts written in?
-Scripts are written in Jython ( I know, I know ).
+Scripts are written in Jython or JavaScript

-#### Q: But really... why Jython?
-Jython allows tight coupling with the Montoya API.
-[The Extender API is in legacy status](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/creating/extender-api-examples-legacy) so using  Python isn't an option.

-#### Q: Does it have to be Jython?
-I feel your pain.
-I'm experimenting with JavaScript/Rhino as a secondary option.

 #### Q: What if I have multiple scripts that implement a certain functionality
 Your scripts run be run in sequence.
 For example, if you have several scripts that implement `ProxyRequestHandler` each